 This one-year certificate gives you a taste of university life, and helps you develop the knowledge and skills for further study at bachelor's level.

-All students complete the Academic Literacies paper.
-Your other papers will be chosen to complement your pathway and the entry requirements of your proposed future degree studies.
-For example, engineering students focus on physics and mathematics; design students will study design techniques and principles while developing a portfolio of design work; and computing students cover mathematics, problem solving and programming.
+All students complete the Academic Literacies course.
+Your other courses will be chosen to complement your pathway and the entry requirements of your proposed future degree studies.
+For example, engineering students focus on physics and mathematics, and computing students cover mathematics, problem solving and programming.

 LSKL401 Academic Literacies (15 points)